trinhc2/Location-Display/README.md

 # Location Display
 The Location Display plugin displays the name of the location you are in upon entering.

-Not every area is included, currently using the [wiki locations](https://oldschool.runescape.wiki/w/Locations).
+Not every area is included, namely, some quest specific areas.

 Feel free to help out by editing the resources/Locations.json file.